-It's very unlikely but should we have to cancel a family or holiday adventure due to dangerous weather or staff illness we will contact everyone booked on to the session by phone or text message.
+It's very unlikely but should we have to cancel a session due to dangerous weather or staff illness we will contact everyone booked on to the session by phone or text message.
 It is therefore important that you provide this for us when booking a session.

-If we have had to cancel due to staff illness we will refund the cost of your ticket in full.
+If we have had to cancel a session due to unforeseen circumstances such as staff illness, we will refund the cost of your ticket in full.

-If we've been forced to cancel due to dangerous weather conditions we will do our utmost to fit you onto another, equivalent session at a later date.
-However, we cannot provide refunds for the missed session.
-We still incur the same costs for a cancelled session as we must still pay for staff, and will have already bought refreshments and resources.
+If we've been forced to cancel due to circumstances beyond our control - namely dangerous weather conditions - we unfortunately cannot provide refunds or alternative sessions.
+We hope you understand that we still incur the same costs for a cancelled session as we must pay for staff, and will have already bought refreshments and resources.
 We cancel sessions very rarely and only when it is too dangerous to be in the woods - a little bit of rain won't put us off!